 - Using an analysis of learning needs and other diagnostics to build an individual learning plan.

 - An induction to the apprenticeship for the apprentice, as well as the line manager.

-- Registration on either the CIPD Intermediate Certificate or Intermediate Diploma in Human Resource Management.
+- Registration on either the CIPD Intermediate Certificate in Human Resource Management.

 - Choice of method of delivery for knowledge and skills elements of the programme:

 - Attending a 2-day workshop every other month at our training centre close to Doncaster Robin Hood Airport.